Germany - Climate

 While Germany puts a strong focus on bilateral climate finance, it also channels parts of its climate financing through multilaterals, though not all these funds are counted as ODA.
 This includes contributions to the following multilaterals:

-- Global Environment Facility (GEF): Between 2018 and 2022, the BMZ will have contributed €420 million (US$470 million) to the GEF, making it the second-largest donor in absolute terms, after Japan.
+- Global Environment Facility (GEF): Between 2018 and 2022, the BMZ will have contributed €420 million (US$479 million) to the GEF, making it the second-largest donor in absolute terms, after Japan;

-- Special Climate Change Fund: As of April of 2021, Germany has contributed US$120 million, making it the largest donor to the Fund.
+- Special Climate Change Fund: As of March 2022, Germany has contributed US$120 million in total, making it the largest donor to the Fund; and

 - Adaptation Fund: Germany is the top contributor to the Adaptation Fund, with US$456 million committed to date.
-At the Climate Adaptation Summit in January of 2021, Merkel pledged another €50 million (US$56 million) to the Fund.
+At the Climate Adaptation Summit in January of 2021, Germany pledged another €50 million (US$57 million) to the Fund.

 Germany also supports the InsuResilience Global Partnership committed to providing climate risk insurance to protect 500 million of the world's poorest people annually against climate risks, such as floods or crop failures, by 2025.
-As of February of 2022, the BMZ has provided around €800 million (US$900million) to support various risk financing and insurance solutions, making it the largest donor to the Partnership.
+To date, the BMZ has provided around €800 million (US$912 million) to support various risk financing and insurance solutions, making it the largest donor to the Partnership.
 The Global Partnership was launched by Germany, together with other partners at the 2017 UN Climate Conference in Bonn, Germany.

 BMZ leads on Germany’s climate strategy and contributes 80%-90% of Germany’s climate funding

 The BMZ drives the German development strategies, including on climate, and between 80% and 90% of Germany’s global climate funding comes from the BMZ's budget.
-The BMZ is leading on funding for international climate measures that count as ODA, but with the new government in office since December 2021, the responsibility for international climate policy lies with the Federal Foreign Office going forward.
+The BMZ leads on funding for international climate measures that count as ODA, but with the new government in office since December 2021, the responsibility for international climate policy also lies with the Federal Foreign Office.
 The BMU also supports comprehensive climate protection measures through the International Climate Initiative (IKI).
-The Federal Ministry of Economics and Labor, the Federal Ministry of Education and Research, and the Ministry of Foreign Affairs also contribute to German climate finance, however with small shares.
+The Federal Ministry for Economic Affairs and Climate Action, the Federal Ministry of Education and Research, and the Ministry of Foreign Affairs also contribute to German climate finance, however with small shares.

 On the operational level, GIZ and the German development bank (KfW) support partner countries to access international climate financing through the Climate Finance Readiness Programme (CF Ready).
 The program supports countries in building up organizational, technical, and personnel capacities to be able to apply for and use strategic funds, e.g., from the GCF.